-The reason that '--allow-shlib-undefined' is the default is that the shared library being specified at link time may not be the same as the one that is available at load time, so the symbols might actually be resolvable at load time.
-Plus there are some systems, (eg BeOS) where undefined symbols in shared libraries is normal.
-(The kernel patches them at load time to select which function is most appropriate for the current architecture.
-This is used for example to dynamically select an appropriate memset function).
-Apparently it is also normal for HPPA shared libraries to have undefined symbols.
+- A shared library specified at link time may not be the same as the one that is available at load time, so the symbol might actually be resolvable at load time. - There are some operating systems, eg BeOS and HPPA, where undefined symbols in shared libraries are normal.

+The BeOS kernel for example patches shared libraries at load time to select whichever function is most appropriate for the current architecture.
+This is used, for example, to dynamically select an appropriate memset function.